rhodecode/rhodecode-enterprise-ce/acceptance_tests/README.rst

      --api-key=9999999999999999999999999999999999999999 \
      your-enterprise-config.ini

-This way the username, password and auth token of the admin user will match the defaults from the test run.
+This way the username, password, and auth token of the admin user will match the defaults from the test run.